 Continuing Ukulele: This course is for students that already play at least 8-12 chords proficiently.
 (If you need to ask "which chords?" you may not be ready.
 It's recommended you take the beginning class first).
 This class moves along.
 We focus on building song repertoire, learn new chords and developing advanced right and left hand techniques.
 Each 6-week session will feature a different theme of music (i.e. Rock, Hawaiian, Swing, Oldies, etc.)

 It is HIGHLY recommended you bring a tape recorder to class.
-Recorded classes are helpful during practice at home and will help you learn new songs.
+Recordings will help you learn our songs and be helpful as a practice tool.Recorded classes are helpful during practice at home and will help you learn new songs.

 Click here to open a Ukulele Chord Chart PDF UkeChart.pdf